Best Budget Tools and Apps For Tracking Your Money At 2021

 Mint is free to use.
 You’ll receive financial product recommendations for things like credit cards and savings accounts, based on your profile.

-What sets You Need A Budget apart from other budgeting tools is its comprehensive knowledge base.
+Another aspect that sets YNAB apart from other budgeting tools is its comprehensive knowledge base.
 Users can sign up for free 30 minute online workshops on topics ranging from credit to debt.
 YNAB has a podcast with over 250 budgeting episodes and a YouTube channel that features weekly tutorial videos.

-YNAB comes at a cost of $50 per year.
-This price tag may deter some users who aren’t looking to add another bill to their budget.
-However, YNAB’s website claims that new budgeters save on average $200 their first month, making the investment in the budgeting tool worth it.
+YNAB comes at a cost of $84 per year or $11.99 per month.
+This price tag may deter users who aren’t looking to add another bill to their budget.
+YNAB’s website claims that new budgeters save on average $200 their first month, making the investment in the budgeting tool worth it.
 You can try out YNAB on a free trial for 34 days.